turingschool-examples/challenges/rails-mini-project.markdown

 This week, we talked about

+* rails
 * database schema design
 * authentication
 * authorization
-* pushing logic down the stack
 * git workflow

-This afternoon, use these new skills to add the following features to your IdeaBox Rails application.
-You'll work in the same pairs from yesterday. **TDD is not dead.**
+This afternoon, use these new skills to add the following features to a new Rails application. **TDD is not dead.**

+### Project Option 1: IdeaBox

+Let's create an app to record your ideas.

 #### Categories